What is Direct Mail?

 Direct mail is a form of offline marketing to connect with people on a direct or personal level.
 It is sent in the form of marketing and promotional materials and could be anything from postcards and flyers to SWAG items.
 Basically, anything sent to a person’s physical mailbox with the marketing intention is called direct mail.
 The mail is popularly sent via USPS and Canada Post, but many companies use other courier services as well.

-Direct mail offers a one-to-one communication channel between a company and its target customers, cutting through the digital crowd.
+Direct mail services offer a one-to-one communication channel between a company and its target customers, cutting through the digital crowd.
 It can either be B2B or B2C.

 Why is Direct Mail Still Effective?